Best 33 Places To Visit In Barcelona, Spain - Updated 2025

 Source: Photo by Wikimedia Commons user Nicholas Gemini used under CC BY-SA 4.0

 A significant and famous opera house in Barcelona, Gran Teatre del Liceu is one of the iconic emblems of the city.
 It has surpassed many disasters like being burned and bombed since it opened in 1847.
 The opera house offers a daily tour, wherein an English-speaking guide will let you see the magnificent Theater Vestibule, the world-class auditorium, the stunning Hall of Mirrors, and the beautiful foyer while narrating about the events and gatherings that took place in the opera house.
-You should also watch a show here to experience its magic.
+I will definitely visit this place and watch a show here to experience its magic.

 Gran Teatre del Liceu